-RECOMMENDATION: The Planning and Transportation Department recommends that the Plan Commission forwards PUD-18-23 to the Common Council with a positive recommendation and the following conditions:
+RECOMMENDATION: The Plan Commission forwards PUD-18-23 to the Common Council with a positive recommendation and the following conditions:

 - 1. The District Ordinance shall be amended as follows: - a.
 Section 03.03.020(b)(2)(C) shall read: Buildings in the RH1 and RH2 districts cannot have a floor plate larger than 10,000 square feet.
 Buildings in the MN or MX Districts cannot have a floor plate larger than 20,000 square feet unless one or more incentives is utilized through 04.04.060. - b.
 Section 04.04.060(c)(v) shall be added and all other numbers below will be renumbered accordingly.
 It will read: In the MX and MN Districts if either the affordability or sustainable development incentive is utilized for a project, the project may utilize a floor plate of 30,000 square feet. - c.
 Section 04.04.060(c)(iii) shall read: UDO section 20.04.110(c)(5)()B)(iv)(2) shall provide: Tier 2 Projects: Projects that are eligible for increased primary structure height for the affordable housing and sustainable development shall be eligible for two additional floors or building height not to exceed 24 feet.
 The additional floors of building height granted under this subsection (iv)(2) shall step-back at least 10 feet further than the lower floors of the building.
-This provision (two additional floors) shall only be utilized on four blocks in the development. - d.
+This provision (two additional floors) shall only be utilized on four blocks in MN and 2 blocks in MX. - d.
 Section 01.01.070 shall be added.
 It will be titled: Subdivision Standard applicable to MN and MX.
 It will read: In the MN designated area, either the northern blocks or the southern blocks shall all incorporate east-west alleys.
 In the MX designated area, at least two of the blocks shall incorporate contiguous alleys.
 This regulation of the PUD is applicable no matter which subdivision type is used. - e.
 Section 04.04.040(e) shall be added.
-It will read: A fence along the property line between the petition site and the parcels to the southwest (53-08-07-100-001.008-009 and 53-08-07-100-001.005-009) will be installed and maintained in perpetuity.
+It will read: A fence along the property line between the petition site and the parcels to the southwest (53-08-07-100-001.008-009 and 53-08-07-100-001.005-009) will be maintained until mutually agreed it is no longer needed or the property (parcel numbers above) transfers for development.